-When the TPSM84338 works in FCCM mode with SYNC to external clock, the phase shift function can be activated by adding a capacitor connect to MODE pin, as is shown in Figure 6-4.
+When the TPSM843521 works in FCCM mode with SYNC to external clock, the phase shift function can be activated by adding a capacitor connect to the MODE pin, as is shown in Figure 6-4.
 When the phase shift function is disabled, let the capacitor float.
 The phase shift function is designed to reduce the input ripple and improve EMI performance for multi-rails, where step-down converters share the same input.
 Figure 6-5 shows how phase shift reduces input ripple with three buck converters sharing the same input.
-The capacitor value can be calculated using Equation 3, where C{MODE} is the MODE capacitor, θ is the degree of phase shift.
+Calculate the capacitor value using Equation 3, where C{MODE} is the MODE capacitor, θ is the degree of phase shift.
 Table 6-4 shows the typical capacitor value for the phase shift configuration.